 (K) "Practicable" means available and capable of being executed with existing technology and without significant adverse effect on the economic feasibility of the project in light of the overall project purposes and in consideration of the relative environmental benefit.

-(L) "Preservation" means the protection of ecologically important wetlands in perpetuity through the implementation of appropriate legal mechanisms to prevent harm to the wetlands.
+(L) "Preservation" means the long-term protection of ecologically important wetlands through the implementation of appropriate legal mechanisms to prevent harm to the wetlands.
 "Preservation" may include protection of adjacent upland areas as necessary to ensure protection of a wetland.

 (M) "Restoration" means the reestablishment of a previously existing wetland at a site where it has ceased to exist.